Equivalent Linear Mappings of Large Language Models: Method

-We introduce a ``detached'' Jacobian $\vect{J^+}$, which is a set of matrices that captures the full nonlinear forward computation for a particular input sequence $\vect{x^*}$ as a linear system.
-The detached Jacobian is the numerical Jacobian of the LLM forward operation when its gradient includes a specific set of $detach()$ operations for the nonlinear terms in the normalization, activation and attention operations.
-The detached Jacobian is a linear system that is a near-exact alternative representation of the LLM forward operation (with a relative error of $10^{-6}$ (the standard deviation of the reconstruction error divided by the standard deviation of the output embedding), see Fig. \ref{fig:jacobian_identity}).
+However, this is not the case.
+In order to numerically compute an equivalent linear representation, we introduce a ``detached'' Jacobian $\vect{J^+}$, which is a set of matrices that captures the full nonlinear forward computation for a particular input sequence $\vect{x^*}$ as a linear system.
+The detached Jacobian is the numerical Jacobian of the LLM forward operation when its gradient includes a specific set of $detach()$ operations for the nonlinear terms in the normalization, activation and attention operations that force the function to be ``adaptively'' homogeneous of order 1.
+The detached Jacobian operates on its corresponding input embedding vector to provide a reconstruction of the LLM forward operation (shown in Fig. \ref{fig:jacobian_sum} and validated in Fig. \ref{fig:arch_and_reconstruction}B by the PyTorch ``allclose'' function for absolute and relative tolerances of $10^{-13}$).

-While the traditional Jacobian $\vect{J}$ for a particular input sequence $\vect{x^*}$ is a locally linear approximation of the nonlinear LLM forward operation, it does not generate an exact reconstruction at $\vect{x^*}$ since the transformer function is not linear.
-The detached Jacobian $\vect{J^+}$ evaluated at $\vect{x^*}$ is the result of an alternative gradient path through the same network which is linear for the input $\vect{x^*}$.
-The detached Jacobian $\vect{J^+}$ only generates a near-exact reconstruction at $\vect{x^*}$ and not in the local neighborhood due to the strong nonlinearity of the decoder inference function.
+The conventional Jacobian $\vect{J}$ for a particular input sequence $\vect{x^*}$ (as in \citet{mohan2019robust}) does not generate an accurate reconstruction the nonlinear LLM forward operation since the transformer function is not homogeneous of order $1$.
+The detached Jacobian $\vect{J^+}$ evaluated at $\vect{x^*}$ is the result of an alternative gradient path through the same network which is homogeneous with respect to the input $\vect{x^*}$.
+The detached Jacobian $\vect{J^+}$ only generates an accurate reconstruction at $\vect{x^*}$ and not in the local neighborhood due to the strong nonlinearity of the decoder inference function.
 The detached Jacobian matrices differ for every input sequence and must be computed numerically for every sequence.